adempiere/adempiere-ui-gateway/README.md

 # adempiere-ui-gateway
-Default Gateway for ADempiere UI
+This project implements a Default Gateway for ADempiere UI

 This API Gateway offers an *ADempiere User Interface Gateway Definition*.